AndreasVallestad/showcase/ProtoRogue/Readme.txt

-Project consists of multiple gameplay systems for a traditional roguelike.
+Project consists of multiple gameplay systems for a traditional roguelike, made in the Unity Game Engine.

 Some of the features included: